vamseeachanta/energy/tools/kubernetes.md

 ## Introduction

-kubernetes or K8s is a way to run applications.
+kubernetes or K8s is a way to run and orchestrate applications. kubernetes means pilot or

 ## Summary